What Is Roundness and How to Measure It?

 Roundness tolerance zone

-Evaluation of roundness
+Evaluation of Roundness

 There are several methods for evaluating roundness, each with its own unique features and advantages.
 The method to use is typically selected based on the specific requirements of the workpiece.